kshen3778/seqenv/README.md

 ### Dependencies
 * You need to have a copy nucleotide data base of NCBI (called `nt`) installed locally as well as the `blastn` executable in your `$PATH`.
-* To compile parts of the software you will need the BOOST libraries as well as the SWIG libraries.
+* To compile parts of the software you will need a copy of the BOOST libraries as well as the SWIG libraries.
-* The project also depends on some other python modules such as biopython.
+* The project also depends on some other python modules such as `biopython`.
 These will be installed automatically when calling the `pip` command.

 ### Usage
 Once that is done, you can start processing FASTA files from the command line.
 For using the default parameters you can just type: